 In connection with the Evidentiary Hearings Outside the Administrative Procedure Act project, Administrative Conference attorneys, working with Professor Michael Asimow (the project consultant), created a database containing "information about all of the schemes of Type A and Type B federal agency adjudication."
-Professor Asimow then relied on this information and conducted additional research to "formulate . . . best practices for Type B adjudication." ("the Asimow Study") Drawing on Professor Asimow's work, the ACUS Assembly adopted Recommendation 2016-4, which recommended that agencies promulgate regulations addressing three distinct categories of adjudicator bias: bias resulting from "(i) a financial or other personal interest in the decision; (ii) personal animus against [a party or agency attorney]; [or] (iii) prejudgment of the adjudicative facts at issue in the proceeding."
-These three instances of bias were included as grounds for recusal of Type B adjudicators in Administrative Conference Recommendation 2016-4.
+Relying on this information, Professor Asimow conducted additional research to "formulate . . . best practices for Type B adjudication" ("the Asimow Study").
+Drawing on Professor Asimow's work, the ACUS Assembly adopted Recommendation 2016-4, which recommended that agencies promulgate regulations addressing three distinct categories of adjudicator bias: bias resulting from "(i) a financial or other personal interest in the decision; (ii) personal animus against [a party or agency attorney]; [or] (iii) prejudgment of the adjudicative facts at issue in the proceeding."

 In 2018, Kent Barnett, Malia Reddick, Logan Cornett, and Russell Wheeler submitted Non-ALJ Adjudicators and Federal Agencies: Status, Selection, Oversight, and Removal ("the Barnett et al. Study").
-The Barnett et al. Study: addressed issues related to selection, oversight, evaluation, discipline, and removal of non-ALJ adjudicators.
+The Barnett et al. Study addressed issues related to selection, oversight, evaluation, discipline, and removal of non-ALJ adjudicators.
 It also supplemented and updated information from prior ACUS studies, as well as suggesting best practices for Type B adjudication.
-Of particular interest to this project is the study's treatment of "Non-ALJ Oversight and Independence," which included recusal standards.
+Of particular interest to this project is the study's treatment of "non-ALJ... oversight, and independence," which included recusal standards.
 Like Asimow, the Barnett et al. Study suggested that agencies promulgate standards for non-ALJs that "clearly state the grounds for disqualification" and that outline procedures for enforcing and reviewing the application of those standards.
-The proposed recommendation associated with the Barnett et al. Study suggested that agencies consider pursuing "supplemental regulations pertaining to the disqualification of administrative judges from particular hearings that augment [the Office of Government Ethics's (OGE's)] standards... govern[ing] the disqualification of federal employees from participating in particular matters due to the appearance of loss of impartiality."
-14
+The proposed recommendation associated with the Barnett et al. Study suggested that agencies consider pursuing "supplemental regulations pertaining to the disqualification of administrative judges from particular hearings that augment [the Office of Government Ethics's (OGE's)] standards... govern[ing] the disqualification of federal hearings, and the results were published in a 1992 law review article.
+See John H. Frye III, Survey of Non-ALJ Hearing Programs in the Federal Government, 44 ADMIN.
+L. REV. 261 (1992).
+Next was a comprehensive 1992 study by Paul Verkuil, Daniel Gifford, Charles Koch, Richard Pierce, and Jeffrey Lubbers ("the 1992 Study").
+PAUL R. VERKUIL ET AL., THE FEDERAL ADMINISTRATIVE JUDICIARY (1992).
+The 1992 Study built on the Frye Study and included information on the history and variety of administrative adjudications; the attitudes, selection, and independence of agency adjudicators; the effect of adjudicators' decisions; and standards for when agencies should rely on ALJs for their adjudications.
+See id.
+The third study was a survey by Raymond Limon, who primarily updated the Frye Study's data on non-ALJs.
+RAYMOND LIMON, OFFICE OF ADMIN.
+L. JUDGES, THE FEDERAL ADMINISTRATIVE JUDICIARY THEN AND NOW-A DECADE OF CHANGE 1992-2002, at 2 (1992).